Heavy-HTTP/web-client-connector/ReadMe.md

 This library is part of the Heavy HTTP project.
 If you are new to Heavy HTTP it is recommended to go through the [Heavy HTTP documentation](https://github.com/Heavy-HTTP/.github/blob/main/profile/Readme.md) first.

  Web Client Connector is the Heavy HTTP Client Connector for web applications.
 And it is an extension of the default HTTP Client that is used in browsers.
-Web Client Connector extends the [XMLHTTPRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (Fetch is not supported yet).
+Web Client Connector extends the [XMLHTTPRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 For all the HTTP communication, the extended Web HTTP Client Connector is exposed via the same interface.
 Because of this pattern, regardless of the HTTP client wrapper library (Axios, Node Fetch etc) that is used in the application, Web Client Connector can perform its magic.

 #### Looking under the hood
 At the initialization of the request Web Client Connector performs the following operations